 In March it was my Mum’s birthday and Mother’s Day so I wanted to treat her to a spa night away.
 She lives in Northamptonshire and I’m in London so we needed somewhere in the middle.
-I found that The Waterfront Hotel at Wyboston Lakes Resort, close to Northampton, Bedford, Milton Keynes and Cambridge, plus, only 50 minutes from London to be a great fit!
+I found that The Waterfront Hotel at Wyboston Lakes Resort, close to Northampton, Bedford, Milton Keynes and Cambridge, plus, only 50 minutes from London by train to be a great fit!
 Luckily they were happy to have me and show me what a spa stay looks like at The Waterfront Hotel.

 Our plan of staying in March didn’t work out due to the snow so instead we went mid April and we had a great time!